CptFoobar/alfred/README.md

 The quotes ensure path is interpreted correctly by the command line, and the `$*` simple passes all the arguments following the macro to the actual command.

-*You can also add other aliases you may want to set up to this file.*
+*You can also add other aliases you may want to set up to this file.
+See [this](https://en.wikipedia.org/wiki/DOSKEY#Usage) for more on doskey macros*

 2. Place this .cmd file in your AppData folder (reach it by typing `%AppData` in the Windows address bar)